BeatrizArellano/model_indev/README.md

 # S2P3-new - 1-D Shelf Sea Physics & Biogeochemistry

+This testing version of the model (still in development) builds on the S2P3 physical core and provides a flexible interface to biogeochemical modules through FABM.
+It also incorporates concepts from BROM-transport to represent sediment transport processes, enabling coupled water-sediment biogeochemistry.

 ## Supported Platforms

 The model is **developed and tested on Linux**.